 It is a common myth in the UK that couples who cohabit for any reasonable period of time are entitled to an element of protection which takes the form of “common law marriage”.
 This is not, and has never been, the case.
 This has been a common misconception and couples upon separation are being hit financially because of this belief.

-In light of this lack of legal framework it is vital that couples planning on cohabiting give great consideration to their intentions upon their separation and should do so at the earliest opportunity.
+In light of this lack of legal framework it is vital that couples planning on living together give great consideration to their intentions upon their separation and should do so at the earliest opportunity.
 Whilst couples will be hesitant to do this at the outset of their relationship, taking steps to record their intentions prior to, or during, their cohabitation will only serve to protect their respective financial positions.

 Therefore, taking independent legal advice at the outset of a relationship and entering into a Cohabitation Agreement is as important now as it has ever been.
 A Cohabitation Agreement is a legal document and which intends to have legal effect.
 By entering into such an agreement, the parties show a clear intention to create a legal relationship and form a valid contract.
 It is important to note that the document could be challenged if not drafted appropriately.
 It is usual for the document to be accompanied by a Certificate from their Legal Representative confirming that they have advised their client as to the effect of the agreement.